Who Is Amanda Seyfried?

 Seyfried also wanted to act and sing.
 She studied opera with a voice coach during her teen years.
 On the acting front, her first contract role came at age 15, playing Lucinda Marie “Lucy” Montgomery on the soap opera As the World Turns (2000).
 She next appeared as Joni Stafford on another soap opera, All My Children (2002).

-Her acting commitments meant she missed a lot of classes at William Allen High School in Allentown, Pennsylvania, but she graduated in 2003.
-She secured a place at Fordham University in New York City, but a career-changing movie role in a teen flick changed her plans.
+Her acting commitments meant she missed a lot of classes at William Allen High School in Allentown, Pennsylvania, though she still managed to graduate in 2003.
+She secured a place at Fordham University in New York City, before a career-changing movie role in a teen flick changed her plans.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!